Digraphia: Synchronic digraphia

 The use of Javanese script, Pegon (modified Arabic script) and Latin alphabet for coffee packaging in Indonesia saying 100% Pure Coffee Powder.

 Another example is the Malay language, which most often uses the Latin alphabet, while in certain geographic areas (Kelantan state of Malaysia, Brunei) it is also written with an adapted Arabic alphabet called Jawi.
 Adaptations of the Arabic script are also widely used across the Malay Archipelago since the introduction of Islam.
-In Java, Javanese people, which were predominantly ruled by Hindu and Buddha kingdoms, have their own writing system, called Hanacaraka.
+In Java, Javanese people, which were predominantly ruled by Hindu and Buddhist kingdoms, have their own writing system, called Hanacaraka.
 When the Islamic power took place, a modified Arabic writing system (called Pegon) was introduced, along with the massive introduction of the Latin alphabet by western colonialists.
 This results in the use of three writing systems to write modern Javanese, either based on a particular context (religious, cultural or normal), or sometimes also written simultaneously.
 This phenomenon also occurred in some other cultures in Indonesia.

 An element of synchronic digraphia is present in many languages not using the Latin script, in particular in text messages and when typing on a computer which does not have the facility to represent the usual script for that language.
 In such cases, Latin script is often used, although systems of transcription are often not standardised.

 Digraphia is controversial in modern Written Chinese.
 The ongoing debate on traditional and simplified Chinese characters concerns "diglyphia" or "pluricentricity" rather than digraphia.
 Chinese digraphia involves the use of both Chinese characters and Hanyu Pinyin romanization.
 Pinyin is officially approved for a few special uses, such as annotating characters for learners of Chinese and transcribing Chinese names.
 Nevertheless, Pinyin continues to be adopted for other functions, such as computers, education, library catalogs, and merchandise labels.
 Among Chinese input methods for computers, Pinyin is the most popular phonetic method.
 Zhou Youguang predicts, "Digraphia is perhaps the key for Chinese to enter the age of Information processing."
 Many writers, both from China (e.g., Mao Dun and Zhou Youguang) and from abroad (e.g., John DeFrancis, Victor H. Mair, J. Marshall Unger, and William Hannas) have argued for digraphia to be implemented as a Chinese language standard.
 These digraphic reformers call for a generalized use of Pinyin orthography along with Chinese characters.

 Yat-Shing Cheung differentiates three Chinese digraphic situations.
 (1) Both the High and the Low forms derive from the same script system: traditional and simplified characters.
 (2) Both forms derive from the same system but the Low form borrows foreign elements: Putonghua and Fangyan.
 (3) The High and the Low forms derive from two different script systems: Chinese characters and pinyin.